- Go to

 myNewJersey account to Charity Online Registration, choose

 As of April 2016 our website has been revised.
 It now contains expanded information never before published on the Charity Registration website.
-We suggest that each charity representative read through the entire website prior to beginning any registration filing(s) and if necessary refer to the statute and regulations.
+We suggest that each charity representative read through the entire website prior to beginning any registration filing(s) and if necessary refer to the

 Charitable organizations and professional fund raisers based, operating or soliciting within the State of New Jersey must register with the Division of Consumer Affairs Charities Registration Section unless specifically exempted under the provisions of the